carpentries-incubator/iot-novice/episodes/02-ArduinoIDE.md

 The white area is where you will be typing the code that will be uploaded to the microcontroller.
 In the black area you will see messages about the *compilation* of the code and the uploading process.
 Right at the bottom is a status bar where you will eventually be able to see whether the IDE could connect to your motorcontroller.

-The first time you run the IDE the status bar will show the string `Arduino Uno on /dev/ttyAM0` and in the editor you will see some skeleton code:
+The first time you run the IDE the status bar will show the string `Arduino Uno on /dev/ttyAM0` and in the editor you will see some skeleton code.
+Note the syntax highlighting:

 ```c
 void setup() {